BryceWDesign/PressureX/docs/TESTING_STRATEGY.md

-# Testing Strategy for PressureX Sensor System
+# Testing Strategy for PressureX

 ## Purpose
-Establish a robust testing framework to validate functionality, reliability, and environmental resilience of the PressureX sensor system.
+Establish a testing framework to evaluate functionality, reliability, and environmental resilience relevant to the intended use-case.

 ---

 ## Test Types

 ### 1. Functional Testing
-- Verify sensor outputs across expected pressure ranges.
+- Verify outputs across expected ranges.
 - Confirm signal integrity and data accuracy.
-- Test interface and communication protocols.
+- Validate interfaces and logging.

-### 2. Environmental Testing
+### 2. Environmental Testing (as applicable)
 #### Thermal Cycling
-- Subject prototypes to temperature extremes simulating space environment.
+- Subject prototypes to temperature extremes relevant to the intended environment.
-- Verify sensor operation before, during, and after cycles.
+- Verify operation before/during/after cycles.

-#### Vibration Testing
+#### Vibration / Shock
-- Simulate launch and operational vibrations per aerospace standards.
+- Simulate vibration/shock environments relevant to the target application.
-- Check for mechanical integrity and electrical continuity.
+- Check mechanical integrity and electrical continuity.

-#### Radiation Testing
+#### Radiation (optional)
-- Assess sensor resilience to ionizing radiation.
-- Use available data or partner with radiation testing facilities.
+- If radiation is in-scope, evaluate drift and failure modes via qualified facilities.

-### 3. Durability and Lifetime Testing
+### 3. Durability / Lifetime Testing
 - Continuous operation under nominal conditions.
-- Accelerated aging tests if possible.
+- Accelerated aging where meaningful.

 ### 4. Integration Testing
-- Validate system compatibility with data acquisition hardware.
+- Validate compatibility with DAQ/logging systems.
-- Ensure proper communication and data logging.
+- Confirm telemetry and fault handling.

 ---

 ## Test Protocols

-- Follow applicable aerospace testing standards (e.g., NASA-STD-7001 for vibration).
+- Use applicable environmental test standards as *references* where relevant (program-specific).
-- Document all test setups, conditions, and results.
+- Document setups, conditions, and raw data.
-- Maintain traceability between test results and design iterations.
+- Maintain traceability between results and design changes.

 ---

-## Recommended Facilities and Resources

-- Collaborate with university labs or commercial test facilities for environmental testing.
-- Leverage simulation tools to supplement physical tests.

----

 ## Conclusion

-A disciplined testing strategy maximizes confidence in sensor reliability and suitability for aerospace applications.

----
+A disciplined test strategy is required before any performance claims can be made.
+This repo provides planning templates and a validation path; results require traceable execution.